 The presence, in person or represented by proxy, of the holders of a majority of the issued and outstanding shares of Common Stock will constitute a quorum for the transaction of business at the annual meeting.
 The affirmative vote of holders of a plurality of the shares represented and entitled to vote is required for the election of each director.
-The affirmative vote of the holders of a majority of the shares represented and entitled to vote at the meeting is required for the advisory approval of the say on pay vote and for the ratification of the appointment of PricewaterhouseCoopers LLP as the Company's independent registered certified public accounting firm.
-Abstentions will have the effect of votes against the advisory say on pay proposal and the ratification of the appointment of our auditors.
+The affirmative vote of the holders of a majority of the shares represented and entitled to vote at the meeting is required for the advisory approval of the say on pay vote, the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm and the stockholder's non-binding proposal, and abstentions will have the effect of votes against each such matter.